Celebrate Co-op Month!

 • Invite Other Co-ops to Table at Your Food Co-op or Event.
 Invite local farmer co-ops, worker co-ops, energy co-ops, credit unions, etc., to share information at a busy shopping day at your food co-op or at a special Co-op Month event.
 For a map of co-ops in our region, visit www.nfca.coop/co-opeconomy.

 • Fundraise for Co-op Development during Co-op Month.
-Set aside a day, week or the whole month to invite shoppers to round up at the register to raise funds for the Federation of Southern Cooperatives / Land Assistance Fund supporting land retention and co-operative development for Black farmers and their communities in the South, the Cooperative Development Foundation which provides resources for co-operative education, development, and emergency relief, and the Food Co-op Initiative supporting the next wave of food co-ops in our communities!
+Set aside a day, week or the whole month to invite shoppers to round up at the register to raise funds for the Federation of Southern Cooperatives / Land Assistance Fund supporting land retention and co-operative development for Black farmers and their communities in the South, the New England Farmers Union which advocates for farmers on issues to strengthen agriculture in New England, or the Cooperative Development Foundation which provides resources for co-operative education, development, and emergency relief, and the Food Co-op Initiative supporting the next wave of food co-ops in our communities!

 ENGAGING SHOPPERS & MEMBERS